ultraelephant/opimeteo/README.md

 Features:
 1. Displaying status of network interfaces on spi display
+2. Getting temperature, humidity and pressure values by python script

 Run install.sh to install requirent packages, configurind modules to load and  configuring programm autostart.